Weapon and Firearm Charges

 Following the rules and regulations regarding your right to bear arms is key to keeping it.
 However, accidents and misunderstandings happen, and sometimes mistakes are made.
 If you have been charged with a weapon or firearm offense in Hernando County, Citrus County, Sumter County, or the surrounding areas, Ashley Aulls is a qualified criminal defense lawyer dedicated to meeting the defense needs of his clients and maintaining open communication with them.

-With a family background laced with successful legal professionals and 15 years of his own criminal defense experience, Ashley Aulls is committed to building a strong defense for your Brooksville area weapon or firearm case while educating you about each step in the process.
-To see what Ashley M. Aulls, P.A. can do for you and your case, call (352) 593-4115 today and schedule your consultation.
+With a family background laced with successful legal professionals and over 20 years of his own criminal defense experience, Ashley Aulls is committed to building a strong defense for your Brooksville area weapon or firearm case while educating you about each step in the process.
+To see what The Law Office of Ashley Aulls, P.A. can do for you and your case, call (352) 593-4115 today and schedule your consultation.

 Florida Weapon and Firearm Charges Information Center